ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Ethical Considerations

 \section{Ethical Considerations}

-Collecting these dialogs for our dataset is difficult such that it requires substantial commitment from participants.
-And so in order to provide as large of a dataset as possible, we utilized the services of Amazon Mechanical Turk as previously mentioned.
+Collecting these dialogs for our dataset is difficult in that it requires substantial commitment from participants.
+In order to provide as large of a dataset as possible, we utilized the services of Amazon Mechanical Turk as previously mentioned.
 Given ethical concerns in recent years regarding data acquisition through crowdworkers, we verified that the crowdworkers assigned to our tasks were compensated fairly and treated humanely.

+The annotators also examined the dataset to ensure that it does not contain personally identifiable information (which was anonymized) or potentially offensive content (which was removed).